-As a Learner Guide, Saviour also discovered a passion for teaching and today teaches at a pre-school.
+As a Learner Guide, Saviour also discovered a passion for teaching, and today teaches at a pre-school.
 As well as continuing to expand her business, in her free time she hosts two radio programs at a local station.
 She chose to work in radio because it’s a platform through which she can engage the youth in her community directly, using her airtime to discuss social issues and their solutions.
 Her most important message?
-Making her listeners understand that “in life you don’t need to give up.
+Making her listeners understand that: “In life you don’t need to give up.
 It only takes time and hard work, and then you can get to wherever you want to get to.”

 Over the next 10 years, Saviour’s mission is to help reduce school dropout rates and teenage pregnancy in her community, encouraging more girls, and their families, to put education first.
 Her vision for her community is that every child should receive the education they need and, in this way, reach their full potential.
-With the support of fellow CAMA members, she is confident that they will achieve their goal.
+With the support of fellow CAMFED Association members, she is confident that they will achieve their goal.

 “When you educate a woman, you educate a whole nation.
 Women are able to change the world.
 We are able to start the change now.
 Beginning with ourselves.”

 On a personal level, Saviour has long dreamed of becoming a nurse.
-Recently she took steps towards realising this dream by applying to a nurses’ training college.
+Recently she took steps towards realizing this dream by applying to a nurses’ training college.
 “I want to be a nurse because I love supporting people, especially the less privileged or sick people in society,” she says.
 “And definitely this year I will make it happen.”